GoInterject/GoInterject.github.io/wAbout/privacy-policy.md

 Please note that these third parties may be in other countries where the laws on processing personal information may be less stringent than in your country.

 ### Our Security Measures to Protect your Personal Information

-Interject uses industry-standard technologies when transferring and receiving data exchanged between Interject and other companies to help ensure its security.
-This site has security measures in place to help protect information under our control from the risk of accidental or unlawful destruction or accidental loss, alteration or unauthorized disclosure or access.
-However, “perfect security” does not exist on the Internet.
-Also, if this website contains links to other sites, Interject is not responsible for the security practices or the content of such sites.

 ### Our Use of Cookies, Web Beacons, Web Analytics Services, and Links